Rimblehelm/rim-xmg-lib/README.md

 ### Release & Changelog

 We use `release-drafter` to create draft releases and `auto-changelog` to maintain `CHANGELOG.md` on releases/tags.
-When you merge a PR into `main`, `release-drafter` will update the draft; when a release is published (or a tag `v*` is pushed), a workflow will publish the package and auto-generate `CHANGELOG.md` and commit it back.
+When you merge a PR into `main`, `release-drafter` updates the draft; when a release is published (or a tag `v*` is pushed), a workflow publishes the package and auto-generates `CHANGELOG.md` and commits it back.

+Manual dispatch behavior (Release workflow):
+- If you run `release.yml` manually (no tag ref) it now reads the current `package.json` version, resolves a tag `v<version>`, creates & pushes it if missing, then uses it for release notes.
+- If the tag already exists, the workflow reuses it and updates the GitHub Release (`allowUpdates: true`).
+This avoids 422 errors from attempting to recreate existing tags/releases.
+- Release notes extraction falls back to recent commits if the version header is not yet present in `CHANGELOG.md`.

+Recommended release flow:
+1. Bump version locally: `npm version patch` (or `minor`/`major`).
+2. Push the commit and tag: `git push && git push --tags` OR just run the Release workflow manually and let it create the tag.
+3. Approve the environment gate (if configured) for the publish workflow triggered by `release: published`.

+Test releases:
+- To create a test release without publishing to npmjs, dispatch `Release` with `dryRun=true` (publishing uses `publish.yml` gated by environment).
+- For a quick run, ensure `package.json` version is unique, then dispatch `Release`—it will auto-tag and prepare notes.

+Tag naming: Only semantic tags matching `v*.*.*` trigger the automated path.
+Avoid using branch names as tags; the workflow now prevents accidental use of `master`/`main` as a release tag.

 ---